He Yi-hang

-He Yi-hang (賀一航 (Hō It-hông, Hè Yīháng); 31 July 1954 – 3 June 2019) was a Taiwanese television host and actor.
+Tseng Hsin-min (曾新民 (Chan Sin-bîn, Zēng xīnmín), 31 July 1954 – 3 June 2019), known professionally as He Yi-hang (賀一航 (Hō It-hông, Hè Yīháng)), was a Taiwanese television host and actor.
 He won two Golden Bell Awards, in 2006 and 2016.

 In 2004, a group of people attacked He with baseball bats, causing severe injuries to his leg, arm and face.
 He was linked to patronage of a brothel in August 2010, and charged with drug possession after a subsequent investigation.
 Shortly thereafter, he posted bail and was released from prison.
 He later reported to the Shilin Administrative Enforcement Agency and was questioned about tax evasion.

 Illness and death

 He was diagnosed with stage III colorectal cancer in 2011, which eventually worsened due to his refusal of chemotherapy after a surgery.
 He died at Taipei Veterans General Hospital on 3 June 2019, aged 64 years old.